chevere/docs/components/Action.md

 }
 ```

-#### description()

-This method is used to access the actual object instance description.

-#### getParameters()
+### Parameters

-This method is used to define the default parameters.
+The `getParameters` method is used to define the action parameters, which later will be checked against arguments in the [run](#run) method.

-It must return an object implementing [ParametersInterface](../reference/Chevere/Interfaces/Controller/ParametersInterface.md), which is a collection of objects implementing [ControllerParameterInterface](../reference/Chevere/Interfaces/Controller/ControllerParameterInterface.md).
+It must return an object implementing [ParametersInterface](../reference/Chevere/Interfaces/Parameter/ParametersInterface.md).

 ```php
 use Chevere\Interfaces\Parameter\ParametersInterface;